bernhardAxonIvy/doc/source/axonivy/migration/major/upgrade-systemdatabase.rst

 **Step 1**

-Start the |ivy-engine| and open the :ref:`setup-wizard`.
+Start the Axon Ivy Engine and open the :ref:`setup-wizard`.
 Switch to the **System Database** page.
 A message will be shown that the current database is outdated.

 **Step 2**